-The potential impacts would be substantial and serious, and preparing for them requires significant change in City, County and regional policies, investments, and programs.
-At the same time, the Portland area is not immediately vulnerable to some of the gravest threats to other communities, such as sea-level rise, tropical storms and drought.
+Successfully preparing for projected climate change impacts require changes in City, County and regional policies, investments and programs.
+At the same time, the Portland area is not immediately vulnerable to some of the gravest threats other communities face, such as sea-level rise, tropical storms, severe drought and dwindling water supplies.

 Sea-level rise is an example of a risk that the City and County will continue to monitor carefully, since tidal influence reaches as far inland as Willamette Falls on the Willamette River and Bonneville Dam on the Columbia River.
-Changes in sea level might raise local river levels, which in turn could increase river-flooding levels by a small factor in the mid-term and more significantly in the longer-term, depending on dam operations and the operation and maintenance of the local levee system.
+Changes in sea-level might raise local river levels, which in turn could increase river flooding levels by a small factor in the mid-term and more significantly in the longer-term, depending on dam operations, and the operation and maintenance of the local levee system.

 The Portland region might also experience a wide range of regional and global impacts from climate change.
-These range from the very likely-higher electricity prices resulting from the combination of higher summer demand and reduced availability of water for summer hydropower production-to the very difficult to predict, such as the potential for population growth beyond current projections due to an influx of new residents moving from other areas more significantly impacted by climate change.
-Similarly, the global economy could experience significant disruptions from weather-related catastrophes or benefits (for example, Arctic shipping routes or Siberian wheat production), the shift to low-carbon products and services, or many other direct or indirect impacts of climate.
+These range from the very likely such as higher electricity prices resulting from the combination of higher summer demand and reduced availability of water for summer hydropower production-to the very difficult to predict, such as the potential for population growth beyond current projections due to an influx of new residents moving from other areas more significantly impacted by climate change.
+Similarly, the global economy could experience significant disruptions from weather-related catastrophes or benefits (for example, Arctic shipping routes or Siberian wheat production), disruptions to the global food system, the shift to low-carbon products and services, or many other direct or indirect impacts of climate.

 The City and County recognize that these larger social changes may cause major impacts that are difficult to anticipate.
 While this strategy focuses on issues for which the City and County have unique responsibilities, monitoring and anticipating these global and regional economic and social changes is an essential supplement to the focused objectives and actions described here.
-As a result, this strategy takes an adaptive management approach that prioritizes resilience across a range of future scenarios and emphasizes the need to monitor and respond to changes.
+As a result, this strategy takes an adaptive management approach that prioritizes resilience across a range of future scenarios and emphasizes the need to monitor and respond to changes locally.